przemyslawbak/Params_Logger/README.md

 }
 ```

 Somewhere inside of your project you need to create **log.config** file.
+Your log file path will be in relation to the assembly of the application.
 Setup example:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>